Jorgen: Turner, you're in BIG trouble! There's no excuse for what you have done!

 - The Simpsons:

-- Homer is being held at gunpoint by the local Legitimate Businessmen's Social Club, who believe him to be Krusty the Klown, when the real Krusty bursts in.
+- In "Homie the Clown", Homer is being held at gunpoint by the local Legitimate Businessmen's Social Club, who believe him to be Krusty the Klown, when the real Krusty bursts in.

 Homer: Krusty!
 You came to save me!

 - In the episode "Last Exit to Springfield", Homer has to excuse himself during a union negotiation with Burns to use the bathroom.
 This leads to an Overly Long Gag of Homer looking through doors to find the bathroom, which cuts back to Burns discussing how the negotiation is going with Smithers.
 When Homer comes back: